President Masayuki Aoki

 The company believes it is the first industry player to foray into an uncontested market space.

-There is a potential customer base/market of over 100 companies, with an annual usage fee of several millions to tens of millions of yen per company.
+There is a potential client base/market of approximately 100 companies, with an annual usage fee of several millions to tens of millions of yen per company.

 The company aims to expand the Insurance Knowledge Platform across the entire insurance industry in the form of a new subscription-type solution in the medical business, as well as develop and implement a payment examination search system equipped with AI and other advanced technologies geared toward further evolution of solutions for the insurance industry.
 Furthermore, it is focusing on capturing development demand associated with digital transformation and increased use of AI technology across financial services (including the insurance industry), boosted by the need to switch from "face-to-face services" to "non-face-to-face services" due to recent measures to prevent the spread of the coronavirus.